Character subpage for the Universe 2 characters.

 - Stronger Than They Look: He eventually throws down with Goku and the Androids during Universe 2's Last Stand and instead of instantly jobbing like most of the audience expected him to he actually holds his own quite well against them.

-- Transformation Sequence: He goes through one as he inherits Rozie's powers.
+- Transformation Sequence: He goes through one as he inherits Roasie's powers.

 - Too Dumb to Live: Pell gives both Zarbuto and Rabanra the Potara earrings to fuse.
 Zarbuto, however, not only tries to put the earring on his wrong ear but also neglects to take off his helmet first, allowing Kefla to blast them off and destroy the earrings.